-Section 6.4.9.3 of the PDARP/PEIS describes the potential impacts of restoration approaches intended to restore marine mammals by improving understanding of marine mammal illness and
+Section 6.4.9.3 of the PDARP/PEIS describes the potential impacts of restoration approaches intended to restore marine mammals by improving understanding of marine mammal illness and death and by detecting and addressing key threats.
+This alternative falls within the scope of the activities and potential environmental consequences analyzed in the PDARP/PEIS.
+The information in the PDARP/PEIS informs the impact analysis below.
+The project would be beneficial with no adverse impacts expected.

-The PDARP/PEIS concluded that efforts to increase marine mammal survival through an improved understanding of illness and death and detecting/addressing key threats could result in short-term, minor impacts to physical resources.
+The PDARP/PEIS concluded that efforts to increase marine mammal survival through an improved understanding of illness and death and detecting/addressing key threats could result in short-term, minor adverse impacts to physical resources.

-This alternative would provide training and equipment to the MMSN, and would not increase or otherwise affect stranding response activities.
+This alternative would provide training and equipment to the MMSN, and would not increase or otherwise affect the current frequency of stranding response activities.
 Thus, no impacts on geology and substrates are expected under this alternative.

 Adverse impacts are not expected.
-As noted above, response activities are not expected to change in this alternative; therefore, associated impacts to hydrology and water quality are not expected.
+As noted above, the frequency of response activities are not expected to change due to this alternative; therefore, associated impacts to hydrology and water quality are not expected.